 - Air monitoring and clearance inspection of removal works including Class A (friable asbestos)*;

-- Provision of asbestos clearance certificate for NSW, ACT, VIC, QLD, SA, WA and Tasmania
+- Provision of asbestos clearance certificate for NSW, VIC, QLD, SA, WA and TAS

 - Total project management and on-site supervision of asbestos removal projects;